andrewdempsey2018/NES-backgrounds/README.md

 ## NEXXT

-Nexxt was used to create *nametable.nam*
+Nexxt was used to create *level1.nam*

 https://frankengraphics.itch.io/nexxt

+Nesst will also produce a *.nam* file.
+The *.nam* contains the nametable along with the attribute table.

 ## More info